tongwu-msft/azure-rest-api-specs/api-doc/keyvault/vault-ops-keys.md

       description: Use the latest service version, 2016-10-01.
 ---

-Test text from Bruce for DeleteKey
+Test text from Bruce for delete key

 ---
 uid: KeyVaultClient/2016-10-01/ImportKey